-The MAC Counseling Center is happy to present "Student Health 101", a completely interactive monthly web-based magazine that is loaded with articles about all forms of student health issues: mental, physical and sociological!
+The MAC Counseling Center is pleased to present "Student Health 101", a completely interactive monthly web-based magazine that is loaded with articles about all forms of student health issues: mental, physical and sociological!
 Every month the magazine features contests, the ability to "chat" with others about topics of interest, and much more.
-Feel free to click here and check it out every month!
 You will be alerted via your MAC e-mail when a new issue is available.

 The Mineral Area College counseling center provides help for people who are experiencing emotional problems that interfere with their college and/or personal lives.

 For example, pressures from school, home, and job may accumulate and make it difficult to function effectively in all areas.
 The onset of a sudden change such as a job loss, the break-up of a relationship, alcohol or drug abuse (either personal or with friends/family) or the death of a relative or mate may create emotional problems that interfere with daily living.